Whole House Humidifier Pros and Cons: Everything You Need to Know

 • cold and flu symptoms, like coughing, mucus congestion, and sore throat, become reduced in frequency

 If you live in an area with large temperature changes between seasons, it’s vital to maintain the suggested humidity levels.
-A whole home humidification system will aid in protecting your health from humidity-related issues while also increasing your comfort.
+A whole home humidification system will aid in protecting your health from humidity-related issues while increasing your comfort.

-Not only does it improve your health issues, but good quality indoor air also makes your living environment much more comfortable.
+Not only does it improve your health issues, but good indoor air also makes your living environment much more comfortable.
 Furthermore, it helps preserve your home’s wood floors, furniture, and other valuables.

 8. Added Value